Milack Talia

-Milack Talia (born January 16, 1977) is a former Democratic member of the Kansas House of Representatives, who represented the 23rd district.
-He served from 2009–2011.
+Milack Talia (born 16 January 1977) is a former Democratic member of the Kansas House of Representatives, who represented the 23rd district.
+He served from 2009 to 2011.
 Talia ran for re-election in 2010, but was defeated by Republican Brett Hildabrand.

 Prior to his election, Talia worked as a lawyer and an engineer.
 He previously ran unsuccessfully for the House in 2006.